Pricing/Shipping Changes

 Hello Valued Customers,

-We wanted to take a moment to explain the sudden price increases on the website and Amazon.
-The most important thing we want you to know is that it was absolutely necessary due to market prices and forces beyond our control.
-These increases only reflect actual cost increases to purchase the green beans.
+We wanted to take a moment to explain the price increases on the website and Amazon.
+The most important thing we want you to know is that it was absolutely necessary due to market prices, new tariffs and shipping costs beyond our control.
+Our price increases (in February) only reflect actual cost increases to purchase the green beans.
 We have not increased our profit.
-We have actually decreased our profit per bag and we are scrambling to find ways to lower costs elsewhere so that we do not have to raise prices further.
+With the tariff cost increases starting to apply with our latest reserves of coffee and shipping costs rising simultaneously (July) we have made the decision to change our free shipping policy on the website to free shipping for orders over $38We would rather change our shipping policy to save on costs rather than raise the price of coffee again to adjust for the tariff charges.

 So what's going on?